 Flowering Barrel Cacti, a common feature of the Tucson Valley

-The Department of Mexican American Studies is committed to contemporary applied public policy research on Mexican Americans.
-As the leading public policy research center addressing issues of concern to this minority group in Arizona, the Department works collaboratively with key community agencies in promoting leadership and empowerment of Mexican Americans within the state and the nation.
+The Department of Mexican American Studies is committed to social science and applied public policy research on Mexican Americans.
+As the leading public policy research center addressing issues of concern to this minority group in Arizona, the Department works collaboratively with key community agencies in promoting leadership and empowerment of Mexican Americans within the state and the nation, producing knowledge and expertise on race, ethnicity, and immigration issues.
 The Department achieves these goals through its applied research agenda, through its publications, and through the comprehensive curriculum it offers students at the University of Arizona.
 As an intellectual center, it disseminates information to a broad audience, which includes elected officials, educators, students, policy makers and other researchers.

 As a public land-grant institution, the University of Arizona provides an accessible environment for discovery where distinguished undergraduate, graduate, and professional education are integrated with world-class basic and applied research and creative achievement.
 The University prepares students for a diverse and technological world while improving the quality of life for the people of Arizona, the nation, and the world.
 The University of Arizona is among America's top research universities (based on NSF total research expenditure data) and is one of approximately 60 select institutions recognized by membership in the Association of American Universities.
 Compared to other top research universities, the University of Arizona is unusually accessible to students of modest means and wide-ranging backgrounds.